Improve Your Horse’s Straightness With These Great Tips

 Another really good exercise which you can do with or without stirrups, is to ride with one hand.
 Canter round just with one hand on the reins and then swap.
 This is a really good way to check that you are riding from your body and seat rather than from your hands.

-With thanks to Caroline Harris and her rides, Miss Pepperpot and D-Day (pictured below)
+With thanks to Caroline Harris and her rides, Miss Pepperpot and D-Day (pictured throughout)